StoneBird/CIS565-FinalProject/README.md

 	|high resolution (grid length = 0.27f) | low resoultion (grid length = 0.5f) |
 	|--------------------------| --------------------|
 	|![](img/rigid_high_resolution.png) |![](img/rigid_low_resolution.png) |

+* Number of Rigid Bodies
+	* Shape matching is done sequentially for each rigid body
+	* With same number of particles, simulation slows down as number of rigid body increases

 * Global vs Voxel­based collision detection
 	* For a standard test scene, the number of particles often goes up to 10,000+.
 It is obvious that the shorter collision test is, the better
 	* For global collision tests, the complexity is stable at average case `O(n^2)` per thread.
 For a typical scene, this would render a loop size of 100,000,000+, which is infeasibly slow